gniquyij/satsie/index.md

 Almost every RSS reader I tried can do the 1st thing but it surprised me that I found none of them could meet my 2nd requirement perfectly (to some extent).
-So I created [satise](https://github.com/vjyq/satsie)
+So I created [satise](https://github.com/vjyq/satsie).

 In simple, satsie would just do 1 thing once setup: compare a source between 2 timestamps, at the HTML level.
-And that's why it can catch the updates unless there's a mask on the site.
+And that's why it can catch updates unless there's a mask on the site.

 You could find how-to [here](https://github.com/vjyq/satsie)